davidfuzju/SMBCustomRelationshipSegue/README.md

 			relationship_{{propertyName}}_{{index}}

-you should ensure the index is continuous and started with 0
+> Note: you should ensure the index is continuous and started with 0

 then it’s OK! followings are screenshot building relationships: